OpenRakis/Spice86/README.md

 - No MSCDEX support for now.
 Some games, like DUNE, can be copied entirely from the CD and run from the hard drive.

 Sound:

+On *nix systems, you'll need to have libportaudio installed.
+Without it, there will be no sound.

 - Adlib/SoundBlaster MIDI OPL is supported.
 - SoundBlaster PCM is supported.
-- MT-32 is supported, but not on macOS.
+- MT-32 is supported, but not on macOS, as MUNT is missing in the MT-32 wrapper for that platform.
+(PRs welcome !)
-- General Midi is supported, but only on Windows.
+- General Midi is supported, but only on Windows (PRs welcome !).
-On *nix systems, you'll need to have libportaudio installed.

 Compatibility list available [here](COMPATIBILITY.md).